SEVENTEEN TRAVEL TIPS FOR 2017:

 4.)
 If you haven’t already: Create a toiletries bag with all your essentials that you can grab and go!

 6.)
 Do you know if your flight/seat has charging capability?
-Are your charging wires in your carry on or packed in your luggage/inaccessible?
+Are your charging wires in your carry on, or packed in your luggage (and inaccessible)?

 8.)
 Prepare for long flights/jet lag by getting “The Definitive Guide to Jet Lag” free!

 9.)
-Take an extension cord, adapters and a multi-plug power strip – Frequent fliers know that most places are going to have limited power outlets or they will be in all the wrong places, not to mention the airport.
-Make sure the ends accept three prong plugs, not just two prong plugs or else your laptop charger isn’t going to work.
+Take an extension cord, all required adapters and a multi-plug power strip – Frequent fliers know that most places are going to have limited power outlets or they will be in all the wrong places, not to mention the airport.
+Make sure the ends accept three-prong plugs, not just two prong plugs or else your laptop charger isn’t going to work.

 11.)
 We always, always, always recommend gallon ziplock bags.
 Throw your wallet and phone and loose change in one for the TSA line (they are clear!), organize without buying packing cubes, keep your cables all together, or you can even wash clothes in them!
 (See video at bottom of this article.)